ahmedshaaban1608/Tweeter-Clone/README.md

 ## Credits

 The Twitter Close project is created by Ahmed Shaaban and is based on learning materials from various web development resources.

+---

+**Disclaimer**: This project is a clone created for educational purposes and is not affiliated with or endorsed by Upwork.